Google Redesigned How They Measure Page Speed. Here’s What to Do About It

 Major Media Companies: Does a Custom, High-Cost CMS Pay Off?

-For sites with heavy traffic, page speed is a do-or-die factor for audience growth.
+For sites with heavy traffic, page speed is a do-or-die factor when it comes to audience growth.
 It's part of the reason why major media powerhouses invest in hyper-expensive CMS options, customized to both host their content and hopefully set them apart in the saturated digital ecosystem.
 But do the inflated costs really justify the results?

 Starting off with a major player in the new media space, here's how an article by The Washington Post scores on mobile and desktop:

-With a score of 30, The Washington Post scores well under our bar of 47.
-And its desktop score sits right around the middle of average territory.
+With a score of 26, The Washington Post scores well under our bar of 60 for mobile.
+And its desktop score sits a bit under average territory.

 Moving on, Vice has long been considered one of the top-performing new media sites around.
 But does its PageSpeed scores match its reputation?

-Vice's mobile score barely improves upon what The Washington Post posted, but it drops several points when it comes to desktop performance.
+Vice's desktop score barely improves upon what The Washington Post posted, but it drops an equal amount of points when it comes to mobile performance.
 Overall, it's a very average showing among the results we've collected so far.

 So what about The New York Times?
-Well, on desktop its score doesn't quite match up to The Washington Post, but it's a step ahead of Vice's showing:
+Well, on desktop its score doesn't quite match up to The Washington Post or Vice:

-But when it comes to mobile, it squeaks in with the lowest score of the bunch so far, once again proving that incredibly expensive tech doesn't necessarily equal matching performance.
+But when it comes to mobile, it barely squeaks ahead of the candidates shown so far, once again proving that incredibly expensive tech doesn't necessarily equal matching performance.

 A Premium, Lean Tech CMS: How Do RebelMouse-Powered Properties Compare?

-Here's a look at the score for the desktop version of an article on Higher Perspective.
-Due to the highly optimized nature of our platform, the page outranks the four new media companies we tested above by a considerable margin:
+Let's start with the desktop score of an article on GZERO Media.
+Due to the highly optimized nature of our platform, the page outranks the new media companies we tested above by a considerable margin, almost notching a perfect score:

-With a mobile score of 60, the site even outperforms Google News and Gmail, and its desktop score cracks things wide open by capturing a perfect score.
+With a mobile score of 92, the site easily outperforms Google News and Gmail, and it leaves the other publishers as a distant memory in the category.

-GearBrain it its current incarnation scores high in the average bucket, and Motherly gets top marks in the desktop category while still scoring ahead of the initial four new media sites we tested on mobile.
+The Big Think it its current incarnation scores very high in the average bucket on mobile, and improves on GZERO Media's desktop score.
+Motherly gets top marks in the desktop category while still scoring well ahead of the other new media sites we tested on mobile, despite a complex ad setup.
+And both outperform Google's properties on mobile, too.

 As we mentioned at the beginning of this quick study, PageSpeed Insights scores are fluid, and RebelMouse-powered properties are constantly improving theirs as we continue to make great strides in optimizing our overall platform.